annahaensch/DataScienceGlobalApplications/README.md

 ### Week 4
 * Learning Objectives:
+  * Students will set up their local computing environment and develop comfort with command line prompts.
+  * Students will begin to use Python in Jupyter Labs instead of Google Colab.
 * In Class-Exercises:
 * Suggested Reading: [T. Gillespie, "The Relevance of Algorithms."
 (2013).](https://www.microsoft.com/en-us/research/wp-content/uploads/2014/01/Gillespie_2014_The-Relevance-of-Algorithms.pdf)
 * Project Benchmark:
+The goal of this check-in is to make progress on identifying several datasets that might be useful for your final project.
+You may want to re-read the final project rubric belown to keep in mind the expectations about what you will be creating.
+For one (or two if you are having trouble deciding at this point) of the research questions that you suggested in your previous project check-in, do the following:
+  * Identify at least two datasets that might be relevant to the question
+  * Write a sentence or two about each of the datasets to explain what it is and why it might be useful to you (we will do a more extensive data audit later in the course).

 ### Week 5
 * Learning Objectives: